-INA § 245(a) allows those who entered the United States with inspection to adjust status if they are either an immediate relative or are in one of the family-based preference categories and have always maintained lawful immigration status, including always working with employment authorization.
+INA § 245(a) allows those who entered the United States with an inspection to adjust status if they are either an immediate relative or are in one of the family-based preference categories and have always maintained lawful immigration status, including always working with employment authorization.
 INA § 245(i) allows for the adjustment of those who entered without inspection as long as an approvable petition (I-130, I-360, I-526, or labor certification) was filed on behalf of them on or before April 30, 2001, and they were physically present in the United States on December 21, 2000.
-This physical presence requirement is waived for those whose petition was filed on or before January 14, 1998 or who are derivative beneficiaries.
+This physical presence requirement is waived for those whose petition was filed on or before January 14, 1998, or who are derivative beneficiaries.

 The process usually involves acquiring an Employment Authorization Document so an individual is permitted to work legally in the United States.
 It may also include a travel permit, also known as an “advance parole.”